-- PhD in Philosophy, University of Iowa, 2018
+- 2018 PhD, Philosophy, University of Iowa

-- M.S. in Mathematics, University of Iowa, 2018
+- M.S., Mathematics, University of Iowa

-- B.Sc. in Mathematics, George Washington University, 2013
+- B.Sc., Mathematics, George Washington University

-Areas of Specialization
+Areas of Research Specialization

 - History of Analytic Philosophy (esp.
 Russell—Wittgenstein—Frege)

 - Philosophy of Logic (esp. free logic—inclusive logic—type theory)

-Areas of Competence
+Areas of Teaching Competence

-- Ancient Philosophy (Greek—Jain)
+- Ancient Philosophy (including: Greek—Jain)

-- Informal Logic (Critical Thinking—Decision Theory)
+- Informal Logic (inc. Critical Thinking—Decision Theory)